-The proposed reduction would apply to estates of descendants who die or make gifts after December 31, 2021.
+The proposed reduction would apply to estates of decedents who die or make gifts after December 31, 2021.
 This reduction would expose estates and gifts above the exclusion amount to a 40% federal estate tax.

 Potential planning solutions: In light of the proposed reduction, individuals with assets in excess of $6 million (including life insurance) should take a “use it or lose it” approach to gifting, and make any gifts before the end of the year to qualify for the higher exclusion rate.
 That said, some families should consider making such gifts before the legislation is officially passed due to the changes to Grantor Trusts and other estate planning strategies described below.
 If your estate is already over the $6 million exemption, or you expect it to be in the future, contact us now.
 Again, do not wait.

 Proposed changes: The new bill targets Grantor Trusts and would effectively shut them down as planning vehicles.
 Currently, a Grantor Trust is a trust that can be considered separate and apart from the grantor (individual who creates the trust) and contributor to the trust for estate tax purposes, but be considered as owned by the grantor for income tax purposes.